NG-NEST/ng-nest/lib/ng-nest/ui/tree/examples/en_US/default/custom/readme.md

 ---
 order: 5
-label: '节点自定义'
+label: 'Custom node'
 ---

-使用 `labelTpl` 属性自定义节点显示模板。
+Use the `labelTpl` attribute to customize the node display template.